fouad1233/fouad1233/README.md

 - 👋 Hi, I’m @fouad1233
 - 👀 I’m interested in computer engineering ,programming,and electrical electronic engineering
 - 🌱 I’m an Electronic engineering Student at Gebze Tecknical University
-- 💞️ I’m looking to collaborate on programming for image process ,games and embedded systems programming.
+- 💞️ I’m looking to collaborate on programming for image process, embedded systems and games.
 - 📫 How to reach me ?
 Just send me a gmail to fouadiadhami@gmail.com

 <!---